manuelmeyer11/manuelmeyer11/README.md

-- 👋 Hi, I’m @manuelmeyer11
+Hi, I’m @manuelmeyer11.
-- 👀 I’m interested in comfortable web-layouts, ux/ui-design and omplement chilling and user-friendly webdesign-products.
+  I’m interested in comfortable web-layouts, ux/ui-design and omplement chilling and user-friendly webdesign-products.
-- 🌱 I’m currently learning html, css, js, php
+  I’m currently learning js, ts
-- 💞️ I’m looking to collaborate on ...
+  I’m looking to collaborate on ...
-- 📫 How to reach me mail@manuelmeyer.xyz
+  How to reach me – mail@manuelmeyer.xyz

 <!---
 manuelmeyer11/manuelmeyer11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.